gbgabiola/100DaysOfCode/r2-log.md

 -->

+## Day 02: July 02, Tuesday
+**Today's Progress**: Polishing my html & css skills without using a frameworks or library with a new course modern html & css from the beginning.

+**Thoughts**: Brad Traversy is really a good teacher, he explains the concepts in a manner that you will understand it better.
+One of the great teachers in web development industry.

 ## Day 01: July 01, Monday
 **Today's Progress**: Reset the progress and start a new commitment of continous learning different technologies.